Characters: Super Mario Bros: Mario and Friends

 - Toadette: Either Toad's friend or sister, treated as a star among the Toads.
 Debut: Mario Kart: Double Dash!!

 - Toadsworth: Peach's aged steward and right-hand fungus.
 Debut: Super Mario Sunshine

 - The Toad Brigade: Red, Blue, Purple, Green, and Yellow; five adventurous Toads who help out Mario; possibly the same Toads from Super Mario Sunshine.
 The tie-in trading cards for Super Mario Galaxy 2 confirm that the Red Toad is the Toad.
 Debut: Super Mario Galaxy

 - Blue Toad and Yellow Toad: A pair of brave Toads who leap to Mario and Luigi's side to save the Princess.
 Might be the same yellow and blue Toads as the ones in the Toad Brigade.
+The former appears as a stand-in for the usual red-capped Toad in Super Mario 3D World.
 Debut: New Super Mario Bros.
 Wii

 Tropes associated with the Toads: